mitreid-connect/OpenID-Connect-Java-Spring-Server/README.md

 Copyright &copy;2015, [The MITRE Corporation](http://www.mitre.org/)
-  and the [MIT Kerberos and Internet Trust Consortium](http://kit.mit.edu/).
+  and the [MIT Internet Trust Consortium](http://kit.mit.edu/).
 Licensed under the Apache 2.0 license, for details see `LICENSE.txt`.